MDJ1209/SQL-1T/README.md

-# 📚 LibraryDB – MySQL Mini Project
+# 📚 LibraryDB – MySQL Project Task 1

-## 🌐 What it's about
+🌐 What it's about

 This database keeps track of:
 - Authors and the books they write